-The issue of €600,000,000 5.625 per cent. bonds due 21 July 2028 (the "Bonds") of TDF Infrastructure S.A.S. (the "Issuer") was authorised by the written decisions of the Board of Directors (Conseil d'administration) of the Issuer held on 10 July 2023, and decided pursuant to a decision of the Président of the Issuer dated 17 July 2023.
+The issue of €500,000,000 4.125 per cent. bonds due 23 October 2031 (the "Bonds") of TDF Infrastructure S.A.S. (the "Issuer") was authorised by the written decisions of the Board of Directors (Conseil d'administration) of the Issuer held on 11 October 2024, and decided pursuant to a decision of the Président of the Issuer dated 15 October 2024.

-The Issuer has entered into a fiscal agency agreement (the "Fiscal Agency Agreement") dated 19 July 2023 with BNP Paribas as fiscal agent, paying agent, put agent and calculation agent for the purpose of the Conditions (except for Condition 5(c)(i)).
-The fiscal agent, paying agent, put agent and calculation agent for the time being are referred to in these Conditions as the "Fiscal Agent", the "Paying Agent", the "Put Agent" and the "Calculation Agent", each of which expression shall include the successors from time to time of the relevant persons, in such capacities, under the Fiscal Agency Agreement, and are collectively referred to as the "Agents".
-The Issuer has also entered into a calculation agency agreement dated 19 July 2023 (such agreement as amended and/or supplemented and/or restated from time to time, the "Calculation Agency Agreement") with Aether Financial Services UK Limited as make-whole calculation agent for the purpose of Condition 5(c)(i) only (the "Make-whole Calculation Agent", which term shall include any successor).
+The Issuer has entered into a fiscal agency agreement (the "Fiscal Agency Agreement") dated 21 October 2024 with Société Générale as fiscal agent, paying agent and calculation agent for the purpose of the Conditions (including for the purpose of Condition 5(c)(i)).
+The fiscal agent, paying agent and calculation agent for the time being are referred to in these Conditions as the "Fiscal Agent", the "Paying Agent" and the "Calculation Agent", each of which expression shall include the successors from time to time of the relevant persons, in such capacities, under the Fiscal Agency Agreement, and are collectively referred to as the "Agents".